 The landing strip

-Things get more interesting when we create multiple lanes by dividing a large playing area into a grid of lanes.
-In this kind of arrangement, the boundary strings that consititute the exterior boundary of the grid, and also the strings across the short ends of the lanes, are dead-ball lines.
-The other strings, the strings that divide the playing area up into separate lanes, are “guide lines”— that is, they indicate the boundaries of the lanes, but they aren’t out-of-bounds lines (“dead-ball lines”).
-If we diagram the landing strip for such a grid of lanes, the result looks like this.
+Things get more interesting when we have a big playing area that we divide into a grid of lanes using strings.
+The strings around the exterior of the grid, and the strings across the short ends of the lanes, are dead-ball lines.
+The other strings (the ones that cut up the playing area up into separate lanes) are “guide lines”— they indicate the boundaries of the lanes, but they aren’t dead-ball lines.

-Look at lane A. On one side it has an exterior dead-ball line; on the other side is a neighboring lane (B).
-So the landing strip for lane A (as also lanes D, E, and H) is lop-sided.
-On one side, the landing strip stays one meter from the exterior dead-ball line around the playing area.
-On the other side is a neighboring lane— on that side the landing strip can go right up to the guide line.
-So if the lanes are 4m wide, then the landing strip for lane A is 3m wide, but the landing strip for lane B extends the full width of the lane and is 4m wide.
+Look at lane A. On its left side is an exterior dead-ball line; on its right side is a neighboring lane (B).
+So the landing strip for lane A is lop-sided.
+On one side, the landing strip stays one meter from the exterior dead-ball line, but on the other side it goes right up to the guide line with lane B. If the lanes are 4m wide, the landing strip for lane A is 3m wide, but the landing strip for lane B extends the full width of the lane and is 4m wide.

 When the landing strip is too narrow

-The same problem can occur even in non-time-limited games when the lanes are arranged in a long strip, as in the diagram at the right.
+This can happen even in games without time limits, if the lanes are arranged in a long strip.
 This kind of arrangement is quite common for competitions that are played on long, narrow areas like the paths in a public park or along a waterfront.

-In the 2016 revision of the rules the FIPJP officially adopted this practice for time-limited games, so Article 7 now says— The jack must be a minimum of 1 meter from any obstacle and from the nearest edge of an out-of-bounds area.
+In 2016, the FIPJP adopted this practice for time-limited games— now Article 7 says— The jack must be a minimum of 1 meter from any obstacle and from the nearest edge of an out-of-bounds area.
 This distance is reduced to 50cm in time-limited games, except for lines at the foot of lanes.